sbosnick/selection/design/rootserver.md

 [no-std] Rust runtime and a way of exposing the entry point required by a seL4 rootserver. 'seL4-rt' shall provide the Rust types to expose the seL4 BootInfo frame. 'sel4-rt' will not be appropriate for servers other than the rootserver.

-# REQ-sel4syscrate
-partof:
-- REQ-configure
-- REQ-rootserver
-###
-**selection** shall provide a library crate called 'seL4-sys' that is generated from the libsel4 subdirectory of the seL4 source code.
-This crate shall exclude any platform specific parts of libsel4.

-'seL4-sys' shall expose the seL4 Kernel\* ABI options (other than KernelPlatform) through the use of the configuration the *cargo* makes available to build.rs scripts.